 The garter toss dates way, way back to a time when guests believed the bridal garments would bring good luck.
 Back in the day, reception-goers would chase the bride around, tearing off pieces of her dress until she finally wised up and tossed her garters to the crowd instead.
 The tradition is for first-time brides, but luck is in the eye of the beholder!

 The same goes for bouquet toss.
 The bride’s bouquet was considered good luck, and the woman who received it would be next to marry.
 Oftentimes the bouquet toss is painfully awkward for all the single women in the room, and your guests probably wouldn’t be sad to skip it.
 If you don’t want to do a bouquet toss at your second wedding, make a lovely speech instead and present it to someone special at the reception.

 Second Marriage Gown Tips for Older Brides

 When you are in your 20s or 30s a second marriage is easier to get away with doing it all over again – big dress and all.
 Almost as if the first time never happened.
 Take Megan Markle, can you name her first husband?
 Trevor Engelson who?
-No images popped into our minds of Megan walking down the aisle during her destination wedding in Jamaica on her SECOND big day.
+No images popped into our minds of Megan walking down the aisle during her destination wedding in Jamaica on her FIRST big day.